geostyler/geostyler-beginner-workshop/workshop/README.md

 ## Setup

 The following instructions and exercises require some already installed programs on your computer.
-Please make sure that the following programms are installed:
+Please make sure that the following programs are installed:

 - A usable text editor, e.g. [Atom](https://atom.io/).
 - [NodeJS](https://nodejs.org/en/) in version 12.